thin-edge/thin-edge.io-specs/src/software-management/README.md

 The diagram below indentifies all relevant use-cases for thin-edge.
 Thereby each use-case represents a functionality and each will be detailed in a further (linked) sub-specifications.

-A further explanation about diagrams elements it's interpretation could be found below the diagram.
+Some further explanation about diagrams elements it's interpretation could be found below the diagram.

 ![Use Case Diagram](/src/software-management/use-cases-sw-management.png)